-We are minded to approve the amendments in the Revised UT5 DAAU.
+Our decision is that the amendments in the Revised UT5 DAAU would be appropriate to approve.
 We consider the process for development of a supply chain coordination entity includes adequate consideration of the interests of supply chain participants and notes a proposal can only be implemented with unanimous support.
-Gladstone Ports Corporation said it 'strongly supports' its direct involvement in the supply chain coordination entity and working groups tasked to deliver the supply chain proposal.95
+Gladstone Ports Corporation said it 'strongly supports' its direct involvement in the supply chain coordination entity and working groups tasked to deliver the supply chain proposal.
+108